 We focused on Tbr1 function in the developing prefrontal cortex (PFCx), a region that is implicated in ASD (Willsey et al., 2013).
 To overcome the limitations caused by cellular heterogeneity of batch RNA-seq (Tbr1 is expressed in ~60% of layer 5 pyramidal neurons at P5 and ~85% at P21; Fig. S1A, S1B), we generated single cell (sc)RNA-seq data from Fluorescent Activated Cell Sorted (FACS) layer 5 neurons isolated from postnatal day 5 (P5) medial prefrontal cortex (mPFCx).
 We studied the transcriptomic changes from Tbr1wildtype, Tbr1layer5 heterozygous and homozygous mutant cells using 10X Genomics platform.

-To identify genotype-dependent gene expression changes, we used a t-distributed stochastic neighbor embedding (t-SNE) dimensionality reduction followed by differential expression (DEX) analysis to remove poor quality cells.
-We captured 11,070 cells and 7,174 genes from Tbr1wildtype (n=1,778 cells), Tbr1layer5 heterozygous (n=5,357 cells) and Tbr1layer5 homozygous (n=3,935 cells) mutant mPFCx that were used for downstream analysis.
+We used a t-distributed stochastic neighbor embedding (t-SNE) dimensionality reduction followed by differential expression (DEX) analysis to identify neuronal cells.
+We captured 11,070 neuronal cells and 7,174 genes from Tbr1wildtype (n=1,778 cells), Tbr1layer5 heterozygous (n=5,357 cells) and Tbr1layer5 homozygous (n=3,935 cells) mutant mPFCx that were used for downstream analysis.
 T-SNE plot demonstrated separation between Tbr1wildtype and Tbr1layer5 CKOs (Fig. 1A).
-Differential expression analysis identified 470 DEX genes when comparing Tbr1layer5 homozygous mutant to Tbr1wildtype and 320 DEX genes when comparing Tbr1layer5 heterozygous to Tbr1wildtype, 223 of which occur in both comparisons (false discovery rate ≤ 0.05) (Fig. 1C; Table S1).
-Gene Ontology analysis of DEX genes identified terms including axon, synapse, and dendrite (Fig. 1B).
+Differential expression analysis identified 470 DEX genes when comparing Tbr1layer5 homozygous mutant to Tbr1wildtype and 320 DEX genes when comparing Tbr1layer5 heterozygous to Tbr1wildtype, 218 of which occur in the same direction in both comparisons (false discovery rate ≤ 0.05) (Fig. 1B; Table S1).
+Of the DEX genes which are not shared between genotypes, 76% of unique genes exhibit a common directionality and are excluded based on significance rather than opposing directionality.
+Gene Ontology analysis of common DEX genes identified many terms including axon, synapse, dendrite, cell body, and neurogenesis.
+(Fig. 1B). <ADD direction of effet statement with resepect to unique genes)

-To determine whether the changes in gene expression in Tbr1layer5 CKOs are due to direct regulation by TBR1, we used data from TBR1 ChIP-Seq from P2 wildtype cortex (Fazel Darbandi et al., 2018).
+<revise to reflect lack of enrichment> To determine whether the changes in gene expression in Tbr1layer5 CKOs are due to direct regulation by TBR1, we used data from TBR1 ChIP-Seq from P2 wildtype cortex (Fazel Darbandi et al., 2018).
 Of the top 71 DEX genes highlighted in Fig. 1C, TBR1 binds to 90% of their promoters and ~57% of distal regions (within 100 Kb) (Fig. 1C, S1C, Table S2), providing evidence that TBR1 directly controls synaptogenesis and neuronal differentiation in layer 5 pyramidal neurons by activating or repressing the target genes.
 Furthermore, our scRNA-seq analysis aided in discovering Mgst3, as a new marker of prefrontal cortex layer 5 (Fig. S1D).